 Bike tour Myanmars iconic highlights

-Cycle the beautiful flatlands of Myanmar's central west.
-Meet the warm people, discover their lifestyle, and see the amazing temples of Bagan.
-This trip runs Mandalay to Bagan.
+Cycle the beautiful flatlands of Myanmar's central west travelling back in time from the classic northern city of Mandalay to the historic capital Ava, astonishing Mt Popa and ancient Bagan.
+You'll meet the warm people, discover their lifestyle, and tour the amazing temples of Bagan.

 The recent interest in Myanmar as a destination means that everyone is talking about it but only a few will have the pleasure of seeing it in its current form.
 Now is the time to visit a country that has been shrouded in mystery for too long.